Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Introduction

 The first is a reconciliation of quality and variety.
-From the perspective of previous frameworks of product innovation - be it frameworks of product variety and horizontal innovation, such as the Dixit-Stiglitz model, or frameworks of vertical innovation, such as the Grossman-Helpman quality ladder model - it is difficult to recognize where the complexity of a product fits in.
 Though studies have shown that product varieties classified under similar product classes (e.g. machinery, chemicals, metals) often have similar complexities (Felipe et al. 2012), and that complexity methods can be applied directly to more "genotypic" input-output data, such as data showing the mix of occupations necessary for the production of each product (Schetter et al. 2024), the fact that complexity places every product variety on a single scale leads to a loss of information on how products relate to one another - in essence, the information encoded by the Product Space.
 Is a more complex product truly a product requiring more capabilities, and are products with similar complexities similar in the capabilities they use?
-Neither question has seen a solution made both theoretically and empirically clear. \\
+Neither question has seen a solution which is either empirically or theoretically clear. \\

 The second is clarity on the nature of capabilities themselves.
-Though the metaphor of "capabilities combining to create products" has been nearly universally borrowed as a micro-foundation for economic complexity, it falls short in genuinely connecting the mathematical algorithm that economic complexity is based on - be it the Method of Reflections or the fitness algorithm - to the picture of capability combinations that such a micro-foundation paints.
+Though the metaphor of "capabilities combining to create products" has been nearly universally borrowed as a micro-foundation for economic complexity, it falls short in genuinely connecting the mathematical underpinnings of economic complexity to the picture of capability combinations which such a micro-foundation paints.
 For a sub-field of development economics whose primary objective is to transform what was previously intangible - aggregate knowledge and capabilities - into something tangible for every product and every economy, economic complexity deserves to be provided a more transparent model of capabilities that simultaneously captures both its keystones: the principle of relatedness and the notion of complexity. \\